By Norma J. Goodwin, M.D., Founder and President, Health Power

 Do Ask, Do Tell – Your Health Provider – for Health Preservation

 It’s also important that LGBT persons obtain high quality health care.
-Within this sprit, we join the National LGBT Health Education Center (NLGBTHEC) in recommending that all LGBT persons who have not come out to their physicians and other health professionals, do so.
+Within this sprit, we join the National LGBT Health Education Center (LGBTHEC), in recommending that all LGBT persons who have not come out to their physicians and other health professionals, do so.
 In fact, the LGBTHEC started “Do Ask, Do Tell”, and we at Health Power support the same concept.

 Talking to Your Health Care Provider About Being LGBT – The National LGBTHEC Message